-Anatomy & Physiology Chemistry Advanced Math Physics Advanced Chemistry English Composition College Calculus College Algebra Crop Science Any Dual Credit Class
+Anatomy & Physiology Chemistry Advanced Math Physics Advanced Chemistry English Composition College Calculus College Algebra

+Crop Science Any Dual Credit Class

 2. Grade weighted classes will be weighted equally by multiplying by an index of 1.10.
-Grade weighting is only used for class rank and honor roll.

 2. Honor Roll:

 The purpose of the Honor Roll at Pope John is to give proper recognition to those students who achieve a degree of excellence in their academic work.
 Each quarter of the school year (as well as for each semester) an Honor Roll will be prepared and published.
 This Honor Roll will be posted in the school as well as published in the various newspapers serving the Pope John community.
 The criteria for attaining this honor are as follows: